How to Make a Resume in India: Complete Guide with Examples (2025)

 Knowing Your Audience

-Understanding the prospective employer and the industry is crucial.
-One should research to discover the most valued skills in their field, and tailor the resume to meet the expectations of the employer's corporate culture.
-This includes using industry-specific terminology and highlighting experiences that align with the job description from the role directly from the job description.
+Understanding the prospective employer and the industry is crucial for Indian job seekers.
+Research the company culture - for instance, IT companies like TCS and Infosys may value technical certifications, while startups might prioritize adaptability and multitasking.
+Tailor your resume to meet the expectations of the employer's corporate culture.
+This includes using industry-specific terminology (like data science, cloud computing, or digital marketing) and highlighting experiences that align with the job description.

 Gathering Relevant Information